San Diego Firearms Law Enforcement Pick Up Service

 Do you provide legal advice?

 No. WBT Guns is a licensed firearms business, not a law firm.
 We can help with FFL logistics, transfer options, California compliance review, and firearm handling.
-For criminal, civil, restraining order, or ownership disputes, contact a qualified attorney.
+For criminal, civil, restraining order, or ownership disputes, please contact a qualified attorney.